Om-Thorat/Scales/README.md

 #### If you have any suggestions or ideas please open an issue!
 I would be happy to try and make improvements 👀

-> Made with Svelte,packaged with vite,styled with tailwind and daisy ui.
+> Made with Svelte, Packaged with Vite, Styled with Tailwind and Daisy UI.